-The publication provides a comprehensive coverage of businesses registered for VAT and/or PAYE (see Appendix C for a list of VAT thresholds).
+The publication provides a comprehensive coverage of businesses registered for VAT and/or PAYE.
 However, beyond this group of registered businesses there exists a sizeable population of low turnover non-employing businesses.
 The IDBR does not include these businesses therefore they cannot be included in the publication.

 Quality characteristics of UK business: activity, size and location data

 UK business: activity, size and location uses a series of tables to present counts of enterprises and local units by geography, Standard Industrial Classification (SIC), legal status and employment and turnover size band.

 The data in the publication are used extensively by central and local government, MPs and private sector users for a range of investigative, monitoring and planning purposes.
 The data are also used in academia and regularly by the media who consider this information to be an indicator on economic activities.
 The product is generally used by those who wish to examine the numbers of businesses in certain industries and/or geographical areas.

 Specific uses of this product and the views of users can be seen in the UK Statistics Authority assessment report number 187: statistics on UK business population and demography.

 Accuracy and reliability